The Generating Company

 The Generating Company was a touring circus company producing large shows and events around the world.
 Most recent shows include 'Voyage de la Vie' at Resorts World Sentosa in Singapore and 'Aqua' the world's largest water show located in Shenzhen southern China.
 The company also produced events and ran training programs for artists and young people.
 The company was based in London, England and Le Buisson-de-Cadouin, France.
+The company ceased operations in early 2017.

 History

 Formation

 The Generating Company founder, Paul Cockle, was Production Manager for the Millennium Dome Show directed by Peter Gabriel, Mark Fisher and Micha Bergese, in 1998 to create a show for the Millennium Experience, an exhibition hosted at the Millennium Dome to welcome the third millennium.
 The team turned to Circus Space, now the National Centre for Circus Arts, which was the first centre in the UK to offer a degree in circus arts.
 With little more than a year until opening night, Circus Space formed an accredited programme and trained 87 aerial performers for the Dome show.

 The Dome show premiered on New Year's Eve, 1999.
 While the Dome itself was mired in controversy and financial woes, the show opened to critical success.
 With only a year-long contract at the Dome, many of the show's performers considered a return to Circus Space to continue their careers.
 When the show closed at the end of 2000, about 20 of the performers returned to Circus Space to form The Generating Company, a small travelling company that retained many of the characteristics of the original Dome performance.

 Following the creation of the Dome Company, Paul founded The Generating Company in September 2000.
 Together with Mark Fisher and a number of artists from the Dome, the company grew over 15 years producing shows throughout the world including large scale productions in Singapore, Shenzhen, Osaka and Dubai.